Six Places to Move Near Indianapolis

 Famous for racing, basketball and as Peyton Manning’s former home, Indianapolis is a beacon of the national sports scene.
 Yet for all of the big events of which it has recently played host – from the NFL Super Bowl to the NCAA Final Four – Indy has enjoyed a rise in profile without losing its Midwestern charm.
 Its city center is one of our Top 10 Best Downtowns with growing pockets of neighborhood nightlife in its nearby suburbs.
 Indianapolis has become more than just “The Crossroads of America” – it has become a destination for both for tourists and permanent residents alike.
 If you're looking to relocate outside the downtown, here are some great options.

 Located due north of Indianapolis, Carmel is perhaps the best-known Indianapolis suburb.
 Carmel (pop.
 83,889) boasts a median household income of $103,607 and has recently undertaken massive public projects like the Arts and Design District and the Carmel Center of Performing Arts.
+Residents find plenty of things to do in Carmel.
 Major companies (CNO Financial Group, Delta Faucet and more) make national headquarters in the city and a $24.5-million Monon Community Center has expanded family fitness activity options.
 The center connects to the 15.6-mile Monon Trail/Greenway that travels as far south as the west side of Indianapolis’ downtown district.
+The best restaurants in Carmel offer stylish menus and comforting creations.

 Another suburb to the north, Fishers has experienced extreme growth in the past two decades.
 Now rivaling that of nearby Carmel, Fishers offers many of the same benefits of its Hamilton County neighbor.
-Schools in the town – it officially becomes a city in 2015 – are considered some of the best in the state.
+Schools in Fishers are considered some of the best in the state.
+Hospitals in Fishers provide state of the art care and have continually added services.
 Fishers housing options range from apartment communities to multimillion dollar properties that line the shore of the town’s Geist Reservoir.
+Fishers has a thriving arts and cultural scene.
 The nearby Klipsch Music Center draws top concert acts to the large open-air venue all summer long, while the Connor Prairie Interactive History Park recreates daily 19th-century Indiana life.
+Top restaurants in Fishers draw diners from across the region.

 This Hendricks County town (pop.
 21,285) shares a border with Indianapolis’ northwest corner – about 20 driving minutes from downtown.
 It features top-notch schools that routinely score well above the state average in graduation.
 The tight-knit community has recently seen an influx of companies in the motor sports industry and looks primed for continued growth.
 To the east, Brownsburg borders Indianapolis’ Eagle Creek Park that offers a 1,400-acre lake for fishing and sailing plus 3,900 acres of forest for hiking, birding and even zip lines.